zarinlo/codelabs/codelab-springboot-api.md

 - `application-local.properties`
 - `application-dev.properties`
 - `application-qa.properties`
+- `application-prod.properties`

 We have successfully created four files.
-The local properties file will be used for `local` testing, `dev` will be used for the development servers, `qa` for Quality Assurance, and for the production environment, the default `application.properties` file will be used.
+The local properties file will be used for `local` testing, `dev` will be used for the development servers, `qa` for Quality Assurance, and `prod` for the production environment.
+The default `application.properties` file will be include what is common amongst all the environments.
 Now there is a hierarchy for the ways that these files are sourced at runtime.
 Let's say you want to use the `local` properties file for the time being, Spring will initilize everything in that `local` file first, then it will initialize everything in the default `application.properties` file.
 However, for any property that has been declared in both the local file as well as prod file, Spring will use the values for the property declared in the `local` file vs the prod file, since that was the environment set by the user as the runtime environment.

 ### Setting Runtime Environment

 Now there are multiple ways to set the runtime environment or in other words, the Active Profile.
 This goes back to configuring your [run/debug configurations](https://www.jetbrains.com/help/idea/creating-and-editing-run-debug-configurations.html).
-If you look closely, there is an option to set your **Active Profile**, and in that section, you can type in `local` or `dev` or `qa`, etc. For the purposes of this tutorial, let's set the profile to `local`.
+If you look closely, there is an option to set your **Active Profile**, and in that section, you can type in `local` or `dev`, etc. For the purposes of this tutorial, let's set the profile to `local`.

 Another way to initialize the profile on startup, would be to simply add a property in the `application.properties` at the top, which is the following: